guisgrande/second-project-ci/README.md

 #### Site owner goals

+- The website was created to provide a tool for conversions.
+- The website was created to give the user the option to test his knowledge and reasoning.
+- The website was created to attract people who need to convert frequently.
+- The website should be simple to navigate and easy to read.

 #### User stories

+- As a user, I want to understand the purpose of the website, so I can know if it's of interest to me.
+- As a user, I want to easily navigate the site, so I don't lose enthusiasm for using the site.
+- As a user, I want to be able to use the tool, so I fulfill the objective that brought me to the site.
+- As a user, I want to be able to select more than one conversion option, so I I can fulfill my need.
+- As a user, I want to be able to test my knowledge, so I can chalenge my self.
+- As a user, I want to have access to all the links, so I can connect if it interests me.

 ### Scope

+- For the Metrics Response I have planned the following features.
+    - Use of a clean design, to keep the website simple.
+    - Use coherent Java Sricp for the site to be as correct and accurate as possible.
+    - Use technologies and tools that improve site development and performance.

 ### Structure

+- For the Metrics Response website I planned to separate the site into three pages.
+    - The home page, which will be the landing page of the website, containing only the icons directing to the site's functionalities .
+    - The convert page, will contain a field to select the categories, two other fields to select the metrics that will be compared, and inputs for the desired value and another for the answer.
+It will also contain a button to invert the metrics and another to clear the values.
+    - The quiz-game page, will have two buttons for action (play and stop), two fields to count the correct and incorrect points, a timer, a frame to show the question, the rules, and finally the answer options.

 ### Skeleton

 #### Wireframes

+- The wireframe was created using the Figma tool.
+The initial idea of comfort image was maintained during the creation of the code, with some adjustments in the layout to visually adapt the page.

 ### Surface

 #### Colour scheme

+- The colors chosen for the composition of the site were a combination of 6 colors (white, black, and 4 shades of blue), white or black used for texts and icons, white for the background, and shades of blue to details and gradient of containers.
+- For the quiz-game page I opted to change the background colors to a brighter color.
+I chose three different shades of yellow to contrast with the quiz elements.
+- Here is an image of the color palette used on the website (source: Coolors.io).

 #### Typography

+- The font was selected from Google Fonts.
+  - The font selected was Inter (Extra-light 200).
+  - For the whole website I chose the same font, just using bold or text-shadow to to give more emphasis.

 #### Imagery

+- For this project and its proposal, the use of images or other media would not be appropriate.
+I chose to use only icons to increase the visual aspect.

 ## Features